AppointmentGuru/GuruOnboard/README.md

-# guruonboard
+# onboardguru

-> Onboarding process for practitioners
+> Onboard a practitioner like a pro

 ## Build Setup